 Varying Saw

-Offset allows to move the fill.
+Offset allows you to move the fill.

-Skew allows to shear the fill.
+Skew allows you to shear the fill.

 Mesh fill